andizq/sf3dmodels/README.md

 </p>

-**Example 2.** Creating a low-mass star forming region with a composite model for density (Envelope: Ulrich density.
-Disc: Burger density) and a different model for temperature.
+**Example 2.** Creating a low-mass star forming region with a composite model for the density (*Envelope: Ulrich density + Disc: Burger density*) and a different model for the temperature.

 **a.** The general parameters :page_with_curl::
 ```python